 Before I get into the main point of this post, let me tell you a story.
 On my site BobWP.com for years and years the most popular post on the site was titled, How to Create Two Blogs on a Single WordPress Site.
-This post was updated three times and generated 6-digit views and over 1,000 comments.
+This post was updated three times and generated over 200k views and over 1,000 comments.
 Primarily the comments where as simple as a genuine “thank you” or “this is what I have been trying to figure out for so long“

 What was the post about?
 In a nutshell it showed people how to use categories.